max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 -

+global.delay(func [function], wait (optional) [Number], args (optional) [array]) : DelayedCallbackEvent
+	Executes a function after a given amount of frames (whole number) with arguments.
+If no frame count was given, the function will execute on the next frame.
+	Returns the event of type DelayedCallbackEvent.
+Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

+		Examples:
+			var delayedEvent = global.delay(doAfterTwoFrames, 2, ["argument 1", "argument 2"]);
+			var delayedEvent = global.delay(doNextFrame);

 global.delaySeconds(func [function], wait [Number], args (optional) [array]) : DelayedCallbackEvent
 	Runs a function after an amount of seconds with all arguments in the given array.
 	Returns the event of type DelayedCallbackEvent.
 Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

 		Examples:
 			var delayedEvent = global.delaySeconds(doAfterTwoSeconds, 2, ["argument 1", "argument 2"]);

-global.delayFrames(func [function], wait (optional) [Number], args (optional) [array]) : DelayedCallbackEvent
-	Executes a function after a given amount of frames (whole number) with arguments.
-If no frame count was given, the function will execute on the next frame.
-	Returns the event of type DelayedCallbackEvent.
-Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

-		Examples:
-			var delayedEvent = global.delayFrames(doAfterTwoFrames, 2, ["argument 1", "argument 2"]);
-			var delayedEvent = global.delayFrames(doNextFrame);

 -